Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Stats and Trends

-- In Texas' seven games this season, it has four wins against the spread.
+- In Texas' seven games this year, it has four wins against the spread.

-- The Longhorns have yet to cover the spread this season when underdogs by 2.5 points or more.
+- The Longhorns have been underdogs by 2.5 points or more one time this year and have not covered the spread once.

-- Texas' games this year have hit the over on four of seven set point totals (57.1%).
+- Texas has hit the over in 57.1% of its opportunities this season (four times in seven games with a set point total).

-- Texas is 4-3 against the spread and 4-3 overall in games when it records more than 18.7 points.
+- Texas is 4-3 against the spread and 4-3 overall in games when it puts up more than 18.7 points.

-- When Texas amasses more than 335.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- Texas is 4-1 against the spread and 4-1 overall when the team churns out more than 335.0 yards.

 - The Longhorns have turned the ball over eight times, three fewer times than the Bears have forced turnovers (11).